MARVIS: Modality Adaptive Reasoning over VISualizations: The MARVIS System

-\textbf{Core Insight: Vision is a Skeleton Key.} For predictive tasks, it is not usually the raw data that we want the model to reason over; rather, it is a distilled view of that data, for the purposes of answering specific questions or rendering judgments.
-Human scholars tend to reason more effectively with data visualizations, simplified views of complex data~\citep{Unwin2020Why}.
-VLMs, which are pretrained on web-scraped data, can understand and interpret a wide range of scientific imagery, and visualizations of specialized embedding spaces, unlike raw data, are easy to acquire programmatically at inference time. \textit{Embedding visualizations are skeleton keys}, enabling us to reason about any kind of data with vision-language models without modality-specific training beyond vision.
+Relying solely on text to ingest data is limited and does not align with how humans operate.
+For predictive tasks, it is not usually the raw data that we want the model to reason over; rather, it is a distilled view of that data, for the purposes of answering specific questions or rendering judgments.
+Human scholars tend to reason more effectively with data visualizations, simplified views of complex data~\citep{Unwin2020Why,de2025low}.
+VLMs, which are pretrained on web-scraped data, can understand and interpret a wide range of scientific imagery and visualizations of specialized embedding spaces.
+Thus, we posit that \textit{embedding visualizations can operate as skeleton keys}, unlocking any kind of data for vision-language models without requiring modality-specific training beyond vision.
+Moreover, visualizations can be easily generated at inference time with standard packages, such as scikit-learn \citep{pedregosa2011scikit}.